 Individuals applying for this internship should be willing to commit at least 4 hours a week to this internship.
 Candidates should be proficient in all Microsoft Windows applications and have the ability to follow instructions.
 Spanish language skills a plus.
 These internships are nonpaying volunteer positions.
 Interns are strongly encouraged to seek out and apply for grants from their school and/or funding from other sources or course credit where available.

 Location: Chicago, IL.
 Some internships can be completed remotely.

 To apply for a Triage Cancer Internship, please submit a cover letter, resume, and short writing sample, to info@TriageCancer.org with the words “Internship Application” in the subject line.
 Applications will be accepted and reviewed on a rolling basis.

-Triage Cancer is currently accepting applications for law student externs to work in our Chicago office during the fall, spring, and summer semesters.
+Triage Cancer is currently accepting applications for law student externs to work with us virtually during the fall, spring, and summer semesters.
 Under the supervision of Triage Cancer’s CEO and COO, who are both cancer rights attorneys, externs will support Triage Cancer’s delivery of cancer-related legal programs and services.
 Externs will have the opportunity to provide education on cancer-related legal issues, learn client interviewing skills, conduct legal and policy research, and write about a variety of cancer-related legal issues, such as insurance, employment, health care, disability, government benefits, estate planning, and consumer law.

 Currently enrolled in law school.
 Individuals applying for this externship should be willing to commit a minimum of 8 hours a week to this externship.
 Externships are unpaid, but can be awarded course credit from an academic institution.
 Ideal candidates should be enthusiastic about serving the cancer community, be organized, and possess excellent verbal and written communication skills.
 Candidates should be able to work in a team environment as well as independently with minimal supervision, have experience with legal research and writing, and be proficient in all Microsoft Windows applications.